Duration

 Programme overview

-Our unique programme builds multidisciplinary understanding of health and healthcare in Aotearoa New Zealand - blending deep insights into the biological, social, cultural, and behavioural dimensions of health and illness.
+Our unique programme builds multidisciplinary understanding of health and healthcare in Aotearoa New Zealand, blending deep insights into the social, cultural, and behavioural dimensions of health and illness.

 Programme highlights:

-• A work placement experience with a health employer in your final year of study
+• There are opportunities for work placements with a health employer in your final year of study

 Programme structure